podrapsky/BlackHoleImages/README.md

 - :crystal_ball: Generating images of stellar backgrounds distorted by black hole gravity
 - :dvd: Visualizing accretion disks near black holes using the standard α-disk model

+## Package Structure

+The paclet contains three main packages:

+1. **`KerrNullGeodesics`** - Implements analytical solutions for null geodesics in Kerr space-time based on Gralla & Lupsasca (2020)
+   - `KerrNullGeo` - Computes null geodesics from specified initial conditions
+   - `KerrNullGeoDistant` - Computes null geodesics from infinity using Bardeen's impact parameters

+2. **`AlphaDiskModel`** - Implements the radiation model of the "standard" or α accretion disk in Kerr space-time
+   - `DiskParams` - Returns information about an accretion disk's radiation properties
+   - `ObservedDiskElement` - Calculates radiation observed from disk elements

+3. **`KerrImages`** - Provides high-level functions to generate images
+   - `GenerateTemplate` - Creates a template of geodesics for reuse
+   - `DiskImage` - Generates images of accretion disks
+   - `DiskImageFromTemplate` - Faster image generation using precomputed templates
+   - `StellarBackgroundFromTemplate` - Generates images of stellar backgrounds distorted by black hole gravity

 ## Installation